jcolag/entropy-arbitrage/2023-01-05-unnatural-selection.md

  >
  > **KINGSLEY**: The antibody would adapt itself to alter the genetic code of the virus.

 For clarity, the Federation hates the likes of La'an Noonien Singh, Una Chin-Riley, Julian Bashir, and Dal R'El for having *maybe* slightly more impressive abilities than the average human, but mostly just not having inherited conditions that might kill them.
-But they also have no problem with crafting an immune system that creates an airborne retrovirus that routinely performs something like [CRISPR gene editing](https://en.wikipedia.org/wiki/CRISPR_gene_editing) for the purpose of killing foreign organisms.
+But they also have no problem with crafting an immune system that creates an airborne retrovirus that routinely performs something like {% wiki CRISPR_gene_editing|CRISPR gene editing|en %} for the purpose of killing foreign organisms.
 In the latter case, they only object, because it sometimes destroys the wrong organism.

 And if you find yourself thinking, "hey, that sounds a lot like worrying about transgender girls in sports, while ignoring...oh, pretty much all the problems that high school students *actually* have," congratulations.
 You move to the head of the class.
 And I find it obnoxious that the franchise doesn't want to see that similarity, or if it does, it doesn't see it as a problem for characters on the show to solve for more than lead characters and important guest stars.